MuffinLorde/Dystribute/README.md

 ## Notes

-> [!IMPORTANT]
-> - Dystribute is still in an early phase of development and is currently doesn't work </br>
-> - Dystribute cannot get every package or program you think of

 > [!NOTE]
+> Dystribute is still in an early phase of development and is currently doesn't work </br>
+> Dystribute cannot get every package or program you think of </br>
 > Dystribute is made with Python amd not C

 ## Activity